-- (i) The second scheme must fall within one of the following categories: - (a) A scheme which satisfies the conditions necessary for it to enjoy the rights conferred by the UCITS Directive; or - (b) A scheme which is recognised under the provisions of section 272 of the Financial Services and Markets Act 2000 (schemes authorised by the supervisory authorities of Guernsey, Jersey or the Isle of Man, provided it meets the UCITS Directive requirements); or

-- A scheme which is authorised as a non-UCITS retail scheme (as defined in COLL) and in respect of which the requirements of article 50(1)(e) of the UCITS Directive are met; - (d) A scheme which is authorised in another EEA State (and in respect of which the requirements of article 50(1)(e) of the UCITS Directive are met). - (e) A scheme which is authorised by the competent authority of an OECD member country (other than another EEA State) which has: - 1.
-Signed the IOSCO Multilateral Memorandum of Understanding; and - 2.
-Approved the scheme's management company, rules, and depositary/custody arrangements;
+- (i) The second scheme must fall within one of the following categories: - (a) A UK UCITS Scheme or a scheme which satisfies the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - (b) A recognised scheme that is authorised by the supervisory authorities of Guernsey, Jersey or the Isle of Man (provided the requirements of COLL 5.2.13AR are met); or - (c) A scheme which is authorised as a non-UCITS retail scheme (provided the requirements of COLL 5.2.13AR(1), (3) and (4) are met); or - (d) A scheme which is authorised in an EEA State (provided the requirements of COLL 5.2.13AR are met). - (e) A scheme which is authorised by the competent authority of an OECD member country (other than an EEA State) which has: - 1.
+Signed the IOSCO Multilateral Memorandum of Understanding; and

-(and in respect of which the requirements of article 50(1)(e) of the UCITS Directive are met).
+2. Approved the scheme's management company, rules, and depositary/custody arrangements (provided the requirements of COLL 5.2.13AR are met);